aryadaroui/LTspice-Data-Export/README.md

 ## Export LTspice AC analysis data as  `.tsv` with Python in *NIX systems

 For freeware, LTspice is a great circuit analysis tool.
 However, its data export features are lacking.
-You can export the waveform data as a `.txt` by right-clicking as shown below.
+You can export the waveform data as a text by right-clicking the waveform as shown below.

 ![](https://raw.githubusercontent.com/aryadee/LTspice-Data-Export/master/Images/LTspice.png)